A guide to Commercial Construction Process

 Pre-construction phase

 Pre-construction is the stage of building a business structure where the most documentation is dealt with.
 Your project must obtain the necessary licenses and insurance for those on the site during this phase.
 In order to make sure the procurement phase adheres to your budgetary goals; you will also collect vendor bids during this step.
-The field team should be established for the project’s site work as the last step.

 The procurement phase